-In June, the U.S. Bureau of Labor Statistics reported that 3.9 million Americans quit their jobs.
+In June of 2021, the U.S. Bureau of Labor Statistics reported that 3.9 million Americans quit their jobs.
 That number follows a continuing trend from April, a month that saw four million resignations, as well as another 3.6 million in May.
 Dubbed by economists as “The Great Resignation,” it’s clear that employees are continuing to voluntarily leave their jobs at record numbers, and doing so consistently.

 For employers, this means that holding onto employees is becoming more difficult than ever.
 What’s more, many companies are also having to navigate growing concerns and uncertainty around returning to the office due to the Delta variant.